Sleep Guide

 The Right Shell

 All of our product shells are 100% Oeko-Tex® Certified.
 Northern Feather is Oeko-Tex® Certified.
 This certified label found on our products ensures that all materials used are safe for everyone and free of harmful chemicals and substances.
-Let's discover all these characteristics to help you to make the good choice.

 Thread Count

-Threat count refers to the fineness or the coarseness of a fabric, calculated by the number of threads per square inch.
+Thread count refers to the fineness or the coarseness of a fabric, calculated by the number of threads per square inch.

 Generally, the higher the thread count, the softer the sheet, and the more likely it will wear well—or even soften—over time.
 Good sheets range anywhere from 200 to 800.
 There is a common misconception that thread count is an important consideration when purchasing bedding.
 However, linen experts claim that beyond a thread count of 400, there is no difference in quality.